South Australian Housing Trust: Post-World War II

+1950s "austerity" housing

+The Housing Trust built a great number of basic homes to 15 different plans for purchase by qualifying families, and were targeted at self-reliant young couples filling the new jobs in manufacturing created by Playford's policies.
+The houses were little more than shells, with the new owners fitting them out as time, energy and finances permitted.

+To these were added a set of "mirror image" plans, and further variety was achieved by specifying different roofing materials: tiles, of either cement or terracotta, or corrugated sheets, of either galvanized iron or asbestos cement.
+Most houses were built of brick, the outer walls being of cavity construction with the outer skin either brick or Mount Gambier stone.

 1960s–late 1990s

-The trust's wide roles as a large-scale developer and public housing authority were curtailed from the late 1980s.
+The Trust's wide roles as a large-scale developer and public housing authority were curtailed from the late 1980s.
 The statutory authority also came under departmental control, at first under the Department of Human Services, and from 2004 under the Department for Families and Communities.
 In its 70th year the functions of the SAHT were taken over by Housing SA, a division within that department.

 Early 2000s to present

 The SA Housing Trust Board reports to the minister responsible for the relevant department, the Department for Families and Communities, which was later renamed as the Department for Communities and Social Inclusion, and, following the March 2018 state election, again renamed as the Department for Human Services.

 In 2004, the way in which SAHT services were delivered changed.
-Houses are still owned by SAHT, however, maintenance and tenant relations is now delivered by Housing SA, and upgrades/renewal projects are being delivered from the early 2010s onwards by Renewal SA, both of which report to Cabinet through the minister.
+Houses are still owned by SAHT, however, maintenance and tenant relations is now handled by Housing SA, and upgrades/renewal projects are being delivered from the early 2010s onwards by Renewal SA, both of which report to Cabinet through the minister.

 In the 2010s some SAHT houses were demolished and rebuilt as part of the '1 Thousand Homes in 1000 Days' program.
 In some areas, management and ownership of homes has been transferred to non-government service organisations.